[Coronavirus] EU struggles to contain corona economic fallout

 International Monetary Fund (IMF) managing director Kristalina Georgieva also urged robust global action.

-Georgieva also suggested that coordinated action is required on the scale of the 2008-2009 financial crisis when in 2009 alone, the G20 countries deployed about two percent of their GDP in stimulus.
+Georgieva suggested that coordinated action is required on the scale of the 2008-2009 financial crisis when in 2009 alone, the G20 countries deployed about two percent of their GDP in stimulus.

-On Monday said 20 additional countries have asked about receiving aid from the global lender as the coronavirus pandemic halts economic activity.
+On Monday 20 additional countries have asked about receiving aid from the global lender as the coronavirus pandemic halts economic activity.